DanielXMoore/Civet/civet.dev/cheatsheet.md

 for item of items
   update item

+for item, index of items
+  update item if index > 0

-for key in object
+for key, value in object
-  log key
+  log key, ':', value

 for own key in object
   log `my ${key}`